HeritageoftheAir/site/_pages/profiles.md

 {: .profilenames}
 <br>
 ![Ms Emily Fry](/assets/images/profile_images/Fry_profilephoto200.png){: .align-left}
-Ms Emily Fry is a digital heritage student in the Faculty of Arts and Design at the University of Canberra.
+Ms Emily Fry is a digital heritage student in the Faculty of Arts and Design at the University of Canberra, set to graduate at the end of 2018.
 She has previously worked alongside staff at the University and the Museum of Australian Democracy to design the transcription website for _The Real Face of White Australia_.
 She will be responsible for the design and maintenance of the project’s website.